Photo credit: Noble Public Adjusting Group

 4) Utility Shutoff

-Many times it’s the fires that stem from earthquakes that wreak the most havoc- look up San Francisco's 1906 earthquake for proof!
+Many times it’s the fires that stem from earthquakes that wreak the most havoc- see 1906 San Francisco earthquake for proof!
 Oftentimes gas lines burst or leak, giving a flame plenty of fuel to spread into a devastating fire.
 Turning off gas lines after an earthquake is so important!

 - Locate the shutoff valves for water, gas and electricity.
 Learn how to shut off the valves before a quake happens.
 If you have any questions, call your utility company.